theheking/babs-rna-seq/practical_overview/Week1B_1_Introducing_the_Shell.md

 *   More reproducible output.
 *   Large amount of computational power and memory space is better.

+> Question:
+>>  What would be the advantages of using a GUI?

 In this lesson you will learn how to use the command line interface to move around in your file system.